Gray whale: Threats

 According to the Government of Canada's Management Plan for gray whales, threats to the eastern North Pacific population of gray whales include: increased human activities in their breeding lagoons in Mexico, climate change, acute noise, toxic spills, aboriginal whaling, entanglement with fishing gear, boat collisions, and possible impacts from fossil fuel exploration and extraction.

-Western gray whales are facing large-scale offshore oil and gas development programs near their summer feeding grounds, as well as fatal net entrapments off Japan during migration, which pose significant threats to the future survival of the population.
-The substantial nearshore industrialization and shipping congestion throughout the migratory corridors of the western gray whale population represent potential threats by increasing the likelihood of exposure to ship strikes, chemical pollution, and general disturbance.

-Offshore gas and oil development in the Okhotsk Sea within 20 km of the primary feeding ground off northeast Sakhalin Island is of particular concern.
-Activities related to oil and gas exploration, including geophysical seismic surveying, pipelaying and drilling operations, increased vessel traffic, and oil spills, all pose potential threats to western gray whales.
-Disturbance from underwater industrial noise may displace whales from critical feeding habitat.
-Physical habitat damage from drilling and dredging operations, combined with possible impacts of oil and chemical spills on benthic prey communities also warrants concern.
 The western gray whale population is considered to be endangered according to IUCN standards.

 Along Japanese coasts, four females including a cow-calf pair were trapped and killed in nets in the 2000s.
 There had been a record of dead whale thought to be harpooned by dolphin-hunters found on Hokkaido in the 1990s.
 Meats for sale were also discovered in Japanese markets as well.

 2019 has had a record number of gray whale strandings and deaths, with 122 strandings in United States waters and 214 in Canadian waters.
 The cause of death in some specimens appears to be related to poor nutritional condition.
 It is hypothesized that some of these strandings are related to changes in prey abundance or quality in the Arctic feeding grounds, resulting in poor feeding.
 Some scientists suggest that the lack of sea ice has been preventing the fertilization of amphipods, a main source of food for gray whales, so that they have been hunting krill instead, which is far less nutritious.
 More research needs to be conducted to understand this issue.
+These strandings ceased in 2023, but continued mortality events have effected the species.
+Between 2020 and 2025, gray whale populations collapsed by up to 35%.
+187 gray whales had were found dead from January to August 2026, the majority having died of starvation.

 A recent study provides some evidence that solar activity is correlated to gray whale strandings.
 When there was a high prevalence of sunspots, gray whales were five times more likely to strand.
 A possible explanation for this phenomenon is that solar storms release a large amount of electromagnetic radiation, which disrupts Earth's magnetic field and/or the whale's ability to analyze it.
 This may apply to the other species of cetaceans, such as sperm whales.
 However, there is not enough evidence to suggest that whales navigate through the use of magnetoreception (an organism's ability to sense a magnetic field).